 Using a fertilizer specific to fruiting plants is one way to provide good nutrients.
 Another is to remove the top few inches of soil each spring and replacing it with fresh, organic composts to work into the deeper layers of soil through the growing season.

 Many plant choices also require regular pruning and a quality hand pruner should be kept nearby for regular trimming and shaping.
-Most large fruit bearing options can be trained to a more miniaturized version of its full potential with careful training.
+Most large fruit bearing options that require tree pruning such as by https://www.

 Best Fruits to Grow Indoors